-Title: Supervising act workplace tivities to traditional and heritage buildings and structures in the Unit Number: K/650/0901 Learning outcome The learner will be a Assessment criteria The learner can: Carry out supe activities whic minimise disrumaintain optin performance. ervision h will uption and 1.1 Undertake supervision duties for at least two of the following programmed work activities on traditional and heritage buildings and structures: repair maintenance conservation alteration adaption energy efficiency retrofit installation or replacement of building services.
-1.2 Explain how to supervise programmed work activities to traditional and heritage buildings and structures for the following: repair maintenance conservation alteration adaption or replacement of building services.
-1.2 Explain how to supervise programmed work activities to traditional and heritage buildings and structures for the following: repair maintenance conservation alteration adaption energy efficiency retrofit installation or replacement of building services.
-1.3 Explain how to minimise disruption to the following: workforce sub-contractors suppliers consultants visitors general public other works 1.4 Examine what current legislation and official guidance applies to work for traditional and heritage buildings and structures.
+Title: Supervising activities to traditional and heritage buildings and structures in the workplace Unit Number: K/650/0901

+Unit Number: K/650/0901 Learning outcome The learner will be a Assessment criteria The learner can: 1 Carry out super activities whice minimise disrumaintain optimise performance. h will uption and following programme heritage buildings and - repair - maintenance - conservation - alteration - adaption - energy efficiency traditional and heritated following: - repair - maintenance - conservation - alteration - adaption - energy efficiency rvise programmed work activities to age buildings and structures for the retrofit placement of building services.
+3 Explain how to minim - workforce - sub-contractors - suppliers - consultants - visitors - general public - other works nise disruption to the following: nt legislation and official guidance raditional and heritage buildings

-1.5 Evaluate a range of heritage issues that can affect the supervising of programmed work activities including but not limited to:
+- 1.5 Evaluate a range of heritage issues that can affect the supervising of programmed work activities including but not limited to:

 - sustainability

-fire safety
+- fire safety

-hot works
+- hot works

-archaeology
+- archaeology

-wildlife and ecology
+- wildlife and ecology

-condition of existing buildings and structures
+- condition of existing buildings and structures

-performance of traditional materials and construction methods
+- performance of traditional materials and construction methods

-sequencing of trades
+- sequencing of trades

-protection of heritage features
+- protection of heritage features

-temporary works
+- temporary works

-conservation management plans
+- conservation management plans

-heritage impact statements
+- heritage impact statements

-legislation and official guidance relating to built heritage
+- legislation and official guidance relating to built heritage

-Specialist survey and investigations to understand the existing buildings and structures and inform proposed works including but not limited to:
+- Specialist survey and investigations to understand the existing buildings and structures and inform proposed works including but not limited to:

-a) heritage issues and significance b) construction materials and methods c) condition and behaviour d) the range of diagnostic investigations
+- a) heritage issues and significance

+- b) construction materials and methods

+- c) condition and behaviour

+- d) the range of diagnostic investigations

-1.6 Explain the following key terms and concepts relevant to traditional and historic buildings and structures including but not limited to:
+- 1.6 Explain the following key terms and concepts relevant to traditional and historic buildings and structures including but not limited to:

+- heritage values

+- significance

-heritage values significance principles of conservation sustainable development and management.
+- principles of conservation

+- sustainable development and management.

-1.7 Compare the differences in performance characteristics between traditional and modern materials and construction methods.
+- 1.7 Compare the differences in performance characteristics between traditional and modern materials and construction methods.